 Speaking practically, it is simply not possible for the federal government to prosecute each and every one of the millions of narcotics crimes which occur annually, many of which are misdemeanors involving personal (simple) possession in small amounts.

 Nonetheless, a large number of drug crimes are charged as federal crimes.
 In fact, the United States Sentencing Commission reports that, during the last decade, “Cases involving drugs, immigration, firearms, or fraud have been the most common federal crimes and comprise the vast majority of federal felonies and Class A misdemeanors.
 In fiscal year 2013, these crimes accounted for 82.3% of all cases reported to the Commission.”

 If a defendant is charged with a federal drug crime, he or she accordingly becomes subject to the Federal Sentencing Guidelines (rather than the sentencing guidelines used by the state).

 The following does not represent a full and exhaustive list of all federal drug sentences, nor is the information supplied below intended to constitute legal advice.
 If you’ve been arrested for drug crimes in Pennsylvania, you should consult with an experienced criminal defense lawyer immediately.
 You should also be advised that the sentences listed below are not guaranteed to be accurate, as the Federal Sentencing Guidelines are subject to revision.

-If you’ve been charged with drug possession in Philadelphia, or if one of your loved ones has been arrested for a narcotics offense, the aggressive defense attorneys of Krasner & Long can help.
-To set up a free and confidential legal consultation, call our law offices right away at (215) 882-9752.
+If you’ve been charged with drug possession in Philadelphia, or if one of your loved ones has been arrested for a narcotics offense, the aggressive Philadelphia drug manufacturing defense lawyers at the Law Offices of Lloyd Long can help.
+To set up a free and confidential legal consultation, call our law offices right away at (215) 302-0171.